kevinmcsherry/kevs_ci-project1/README.md

 - __Gallery__

   - The Gallery is another area on the Website that will get the juices running!
-It shows off some of the stunning locations from our popular detinations and also shows some golfers that have used our site enjoying their time!
+It shows off some of the stunning locations from our popular destinations and also shows some golfers that have used our site enjoying their time!
   - If the visitor was in any doubt about travelling to locations that they may not be familiar with for a typical golf trip, this will help them become adventurous!

 ![Gallery](assets/images/Readme_Gallery.png)